ilee38/hacker-news-reader/README.md

 *Note*: The max number of stories is 500 per the Hacker News API limit.

-6. Alternatively, you can run the file directly:
+6. Alternatively, you can run the file directly from the root directory (no venv):

 ```bash
    $ ./hnreader.py